Kamui-Kazi/Redeem-Counter/README.md

 >limited to mods
 >
 >resets the count of meows

-!meow_rewards
->public
->
->sends a message that explaines the cost of the diffrent rewards for the ammount of meows redeemed

 ## setup the bot
 1. Create a new Twitch account.
 This will be the dedicated bot account.